Yellow circle with a glowing effect.

 "What is Project Quest?", I hear you ask.

-Well, hear is where we explore a number of different topics that effect us as a whole, and how interdisciplinary concepts can help explain, and sometimes better our understanding, helping us ind solutions tosome of the world most complex, and interconnected modern issues.
+Well, here is where we explore a number of different topics that effect us as a whole, and how interdisciplinary concepts and methods can help explain, better our understanding, and sometimes find solutions to some of the world's most complex, and interconnected problems.

 Take a look to discover exactly how.